T. Govinda Menon

-Thottakattu Govinda Menon (29 August 1823) was an Indian civil servant and administrator who served as the Diwan of Cochin kingdom from 1879 to 1890.
+Thottekat Govinda Menon (29 August 1823) was an Indian civil servant and administrator who served as the Diwan of Cochin kingdom from 1879 to 1890.
+It was during his tenure that the border between Cochin and Travancore kingdoms was settled.

+Sankunni Menon was the eldest son of Kizhakke Thottekat Ammini Amma and T. Sankara Warrier who had served as the Diwan of Cochin kingdom from 1840 to 1856.
+Sankunni belongs to the Thottekat family through matrilineal succession.
 He was the younger brother of T. Sankunni Menon.

-It was during his tenure that the border between Cochin and Travancore kingdoms was settled.Diwan belonged to the well to do Thottakattu family.
-In memory of the Diwans a structure was constructed by the side of Durbar Hall Road, & it is known by the name Thottakattu Diwans Memorial Hall(TDM Hall).
+In memory of the Diwans a structure was constructed by the side of Durbar Hall Road, & it is known by the name Thottekat Diwans Memorial Hall(TDM Hall).
 In Ernakulam there are also roads known as Diwans Road and Thottekkat Road.
 There is also a compound by the name Thottekkat compound by the side of Durbar Hall Road.